worktheclock/replit.github.io/tutorials/32-build-mario-with-kaboom.md

 ## Making Mario move

 The scene is all set up, so let's add in some interaction.
 We'll allow the player to use the arrow keys to move Mario left and right, and use the space bar to make him jump.
 We can do that using the [`keyDown`](https://kaboomjs.com/#keyDown) function for moving left and right, as we want Mario to keep moving as long as the player holds down either key.
-Then we can use the [`keyPress`](https://kaboomjs.com/#keyPress) function for jumping, as the player will need to push it each time - it's always fun to smash buttons!.
+Then we can use the [`keyPress`](https://kaboomjs.com/#keyPress) function for jumping, as the player will need to push the space key each time - (it's always fun to smash buttons!).
+Add the following code within the game scene at the bottom:

 ```js
     const SPEED = 120;

     keyDown("right", () => {
       player.flipX(false);
       player.move(SPEED, 0);